James Hamilton Doggart: Early medical career

 In fact, that trip was not only Jimmy's first journey outside Europe; it led to his first significant contribution to medical research.
 The adventure came about when the eminent scientist Joseph Barcroft invited him to join an Anglo-American expedition to Peru to study the physiology of mountain sickness.
-The group sailed from Liverpool in November 1921, stopped off at Havana, before passing through the Panama Canal on the way to the Peruvian port of Callao.
+The group sailed from Liverpool in November 1921, and stopped off at Havana, before passing through the Panama Canal on the way to the Peruvian port of Callao.
 In Peru, they spent the entire winter, huddled in a converted railway baggage car at Cerro de Pasco, 14,000 feet above sea level.
 Jimmy was entranced by South America, where he returned to lecture on various occasions.

 Jimmy's love of travel started with childhood seaside holidays in the north of England, the pierrot troupe on Saltburn beach remembered with particular pleasure.
 He loved Scotland, where his daughter Sonia would spend much of her life: